agasior093/it-interview/README.md

 - programmer defines what dependencies are necessary for this class to be created, by for example constructor, field or setter injection
 - Spring BeanFactory takes this configuration created by programmer, creates Beans out of it and makes it availalbe in IoC Container

-### What types of Dependency Injection in Spring you know?
+### Q. What types of Dependency Injection in Spring you know?

 - via constructor
 ```java